EMC introducing trendsNov 08, 2023

 Spotting trends is sometimes compared to determining the weather forecast.
 There is no control over how trends will appear, as they are deeply connected to our behaviour as humans.
 Just as meteorologists do not make the weather, but they read the signs that tell us ahead if it will rain or not, the trend-spotters are able to identify the signs given by trendsetters and pick them up.
 From here on, the trend followers make the magic happen, and a trend becomes a fashion.

 There is a quite impressive monologue in the movie “The Devil Wears Prada” regarding “cerulean blue”, if you have seen the movie.
 Meryl Streep, impersonating an imperious fashion editor describes how a color that begins life in gowns by Oscar de la Renta in 2002 is then copied by other designers and is ultimately “filtered down through the department stores and then trickled on down into some tragic Casual Corner”.
 But, cerulean blue was tapped by Pantone in 1999 as the Colour of the Millennium.

 How strong is color in trends?

 The exact nature of color perception beyond the physical aspects, and the status of color as a feature of the perceived world or rather as a feature of our perception of the world—a type of qualia—is a matter of complex and continuing philosophical dispute.
-Color trends are focusing more on the concept of experiencing colors, rather than seeing colors.
+Colour trends are focusing more on the concept of experiencing colours, rather than seeing colours.

 Being different but in sync with society today, is to give a trend your own personal touch.
 Trends are made to inspire--not to copy!
 Don’t follow trends.
 Start your own by adding your personality to it.
-The right experiences rise when personalizing trends for your client."
+The right experiences rise when personalising trends for your client.